-Welcome to Fort Meade
+Welcome to Fort George G. Meade

 Lying in the northwest corner of Anne Arundel County, Fort George G. Meade is halfway between Baltimore and Washington, D.C., and about 20 miles from the Maryland state capital of Annapolis.
 Fort Meade is 5 miles east of Interstate 95 and one-half mile east of the Baltimore-Washington Parkway, between Maryland State routes 175 and 198.
 The post is near the communities of Odenton, Laurel, Columbia and Jessup.
 Howard County borders Anne Arundel County on the northwest, and the Howard County Department of Community Resources and Services’ Office of Veterans and Military Families estimates that about 13,000 county residents commute to the post every day.